wisherg/rapidminer-course/Data analysis using rapidminder.md

 select attribution by weights

 * classwork 10.1
-* 1  import past campaign data and remove the columns name
+* 1  import past campaign data; remove the columns name; multiply the data
+* 2, using operator " Weight by Information Gain "  get  the weight for each columns
-* 2, split the data to 0.8 and 0.2 ,  train a model using Decision Tree and get the weights for each columns
+* 3, split data; train a model using Decision Tree; validate it by f1; get the weights for each columns by this model
-* 3,  validate the model by the operator performance(binominal) using  f measure
+* 4, remove the least weight; tarn a model again; compare the scores

 #### feature weights in rapidminer

-* classwork 10.2
-* 1， Using operator "Compare ROCs" to compare Decision Tree  and  Naive Bayes model in  past campaign data
-* 2,    using operator " Weight by Information Gain "  get  the weight for each columns
-* 3,    Use operator Cross Validation to get a Decision Tree model

 ### Find Threshold

 Typically, omitting recipients that would have responded, incurs a higher cost than sending a campaign to somebody who does not respond.
 Accounting for those costs, calculate and apply the optimum confidence threshold.

 Specify the costs of missing a potential respondent vs. the costs of including somebody into the campaign

-*  classwork  11.1
+* classwork 10.2
-*  1, import past campaign data and remove the columns name; Use operator Cross Validation to get a Decision Tree model (review)
+* 1，Use operator Cross Validation to get a Decision Tree model；validate this model by the operator performance(binominal)
 * 2, Using find Threshold operator, specify the costs of missing a potential respondent vs. the costs of including somebody into the campaign. get the Threshold and apply the threshold on the new data

+### weight and threshold on alibaba data

+* classwork 10.2
+* 1. show the weight of att by the ways above
+* 2, Using find Threshold operator and get the Threshold and apply the threshold on the test data and show the change of f1-scores

 ## CREDIT RISK MODELING